itsferios/LAB2/README.md

 In Lab21.ipynb.zip you can find the notebook zipped.

 In this lab, we analyzed and prepared the data, to be used in future methods.
-After extracting the macro categories for the economic sectors, we proceeded to Label Econcoding, using principalemnte two methodologies:
+After extracting the macro categories for the economic sectors, we proceeded to Label Econcoding, using principally two methodologies:
   1. Label Encoder used on 'TITOLOSTUDIO', 'MODALITALAVORO', 'PROVINCIAIMPRESA', 'ITALIANO'.
   2. Encoding Manually Ordinal Categorical Features used only on GENERE, because the column has two distinct values (M and F, transformed into 0 and 1).